Chapter 2, data visualization using the grammar of graphics

 Multi-plot data visualization is useful when you want to show some related data sets using more than one aesthetic mapping.
 In interactive data visualization, one plot is often used to display a summary, and another plot is used to display details.
 For example, consider a data visualization with two plots: a time series with World Bank data from 1960-2010 (summary), and a scatterplot with data from 1975 (details).
 We sketch the time series plot below.

-Note how the sketch above can be directly translated into the R code below.
-First we copy the existing viz list (viz.two.layers), then we assign a ggplot to a new element named timeSeries.
+The table above shows that there are 214 rows for each of the years in the data set.
+Next we copy the existing viz list (viz.two.layers), then we assign a ggplot to a new element named timeSeries.

 viz.two.plots <- viz.two.layers